Quantum-Projects-RedM/QC-AdvancedTrapper/README.md

 # QC-advanced-trapper
-A remade version of rsg-trapperplus.
+A remade version of rsg-trapperplus. a fully open source hunting script.
+Including legendary and bait spawning.
 Giving the ability for looting all creatures in RedM
 # YOU CAN NOW CHOOSE TO USE OXLIB or RSG-MENU for the script through the config :)

 - Separate pictures for different pelts and levels